Skip to article frontmatterSkip to article content

 <Figure size 640x480 with 1 Axes>

-Example: a noisy trumpet signal
+Example: a noisy trumpet signal (Anatomy of a classical-frequency domain DSP problem)

 Let us now assume that we record a noisy trumpet signal.
 We can write this as